-Carrying value is net of discounts, premiums, original issue discounts and deferred origination fees.
-Represents contractual maturity, excluding any unexercised extension options.
-Carrying value is net of the following amount that was participated out, which is included in other assets and other liabilities on the consolidated balance sheets as a result of the transfer not meeting the conditions for sale accounting: (a) \$41.3 million, (b) \$5.0 million, (c) \$12.0 million, (d) \$36.3 million, (e) \$14.5 million, (f) \$14.6 million, (g) \$14.1 million, (h) \$5.1 million and (3) (i) \$10.0 million.

-(4) In September 2014, we acquired a \$26.4 million mortgage loan at a \$0.2 million discount and a \$5.7 million junior mortgage participation at a \$5.7 million discount.
-The junior mortgage participation was a nonperforming loan at acquisition and is currently on non-accrual status.

-- (5) In April 2016, we closed on an option to acquire a 20% interest in the underlying asset at a previously agreed upon purchase option valuation, and our mezzanine loan was simultaneously repaid. - (6) These loans were repaid in March 2016. - (7) These loans were collateralized by defeasance securities.
-(8) In April 2016, the maturity date was extended to October 2016 - (8) In April 2016, the maturity date was extended to Octo(9) In March 2016, the mortgage was sold. - (10) In January 2016, the loans were modified.
-In March 2016, the mortgage was sold. - (11) This loan was repaid in June 2016. - (12) This loan was repaid in May 2016. - (13) In March 2016, we contributed our interest in the loan in exchange for a joint venture interest which is now accounted for under the equity method of accounting.
-It is included in unconsolidated joint ventures on the consolidated balance sheets. - (14) These loans were repaid in February 2016.
+- Carrying value is net of discounts, premiums, original issue discounts and deferred origination fees. - Represents contractual maturity, excluding any unexercised extension options - Carrying value is net of the following amount that was participated out, which is included in other assets and other liabilities on the consolidated balance sheets as a result of the transfer not meeting the conditions for sale accounting: (a) \$41.3 million, (b) \$5.0 million, (c) \$12.0 million, (d) \$36.3 million, (e) \$14.5 million, (f) \$14.6 million, (g) \$14.1 million, and (h) \$5.1 million.
+In September 2014, we acquired a \$26.4 million mortgage loan at a \$0.2 million discount and a \$5.7 million junior mortgage participation at a \$5.7 million discount. - participation was a nonperforming loan at acquisition and is currently on non-accrual status. - These loans were repaid in July 2016 - In April 2016, we closed on an option to acquire a 20% interest in the underlying asset at a previously agreed upon purchase option valuation, and our mezzanine loan was simultaneously - These loans were repaid in March 2016. - (7) (8) These loans were collateralized by defeasance securities. - In March 2016, the mortgage was sold. - In January 2016, the loans were modified.
+In March 2016, the mortgage was sold. - This loan was repaid in September 2016.
+(11) - This loan was repaid in June 2016. - This loan was repaid in May 2016. - In March 2016, we contributed our interest in the loan in exchange for a joint venture interest which is now accounted for under the equity method of accounting.
+It is included in unconsolidated joint ventures on the consolidated balance sheets. - This loan was repaid in February 2016.